Greek4Tech/Greek4Tech/README.md

 <img src="https://media.giphy.com/media/h4PFrrgxzoRHpA7T8f/giphy.gif" alt="My Project GIF" width="1100" height="400">
 </table>

-### Hi 👋 Leo here 🧙
+### Hello 👋 World!
+Leo here 🧙,

-Creative, detail-oriented, full-stack software engineer with a deep interest in creating apps with the clients’ needs in mind.
+I am a creative, detail-oriented, full-stack software engineer with a deep interest in creating apps with the clients’ needs in mind.
 I have a proven track record of creating and implementing successful front and back end web applications.
 Looking to bring my skills to a tech company that takes pride in their product(s) and offers a diverse working environment.

 - 😄 Pronouns: He/Him/They
 - ⚡ Fun fact: Cats have captured my heart and they won't give it back.
 Ever.